minanew12/redacted-bug-bounty/README.md

 - **Effects of `setContract` on State**: Changing withdrawal credentials aka the `rewardRecipient` contract address could corrupt state.
 For example, if there are initialised validators and `rewardRecipient` is changed via `setContract`, then functions like `getInitializedValidatorAt` may return incorrect withdrawal credentials.
 This is mitigated by the fact that `setContract` can ony be called by the owner (Redacted DAO multisig) which does extensive due diligence before executing any transactions, and `rewardRecipient` is not expected to change.

-> Note: We have acknowledged all findings in referenced Audits and have either fixed them or have mitigated them.
-These functions are required for the protocol to work as intended.

 # Pirex ETH Overview

 Pirex ETH is built on top of the Redacted DAO’s Pirex platform and forms the foundation of the Dinero protocol.
 It is a two-token system built around ETH staking, consisting of pxETH and apxETH, tailored for different user preferences.
 This design gives users a choice: pxETH for liquidity or apxETH for boosted ETH staking yield.